jamesboot/CVR-VGB-2025/docs/ReadCleaning.md

 [https://www.bioinformatics.babraham.ac.uk/projects/fastqc/Help/3%20Analysis%20Modules/](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/Help/3%20Analysis%20Modules/)

+**Question:** technically, we have opened the fastqc report form the R1 file with the above firefox command - how would we view the R2 file's fastqc report?

 # 3: Trim Galore

 Typically, the first thing you want to do with your FASTQ reads is some basic quality control.
 The primary goal of this is to remove low quality reads and low quality ends of reads from the data as low quality = high error rate.